sblaisot/couchdb-replicator/README.md

       DB                    Databases to replicate

     optional arguments:
-      -h, --help            show this help message and exit -a, --all             Replicate all dbs from source to destination.
+      -h, --help            Show this help message and exit -a, --all             Replicate all dbs from source to destination.
                             Use with -i to replicate "all but ..."
       -i SKIP, --skip SKIP  Comma-separated list of db to skip (i.e.NOT synchronize) -c CONCURRENCY, --concurrency CONCURRENCY
-                            force monthly
+                            Maximum number of simultaneous replications
       --use_target          Use the target's _replicate API when replicating.
                             By default, the source's _replicate API is used --system_dbs          Do not skip "system" databases starting with underscore